jhamlet/sake-node/README.md

 SAKÉ
 ====

-Has a new API an has moved to [node-sake](https://github.com/jhamlet/node-sake)
+Has a new API and has moved to [node-sake](https://github.com/jhamlet/node-sake)